NEWS

 We provide pro bono legal support to the international initiative Moonshot Platform and its global competition, Moonshot Awards, which helps young innovators, scientists, artists, and social leaders develop projects with a positive impact on society.

-Marta Zavadilová at the Judicial Academy on custody proceedings with an international element
+Marta Zavadilová speaks at the Judicial Academy on guardianship proceedings with an international element

-Our partner, Marta Zavadilová, recently delivered a presentation at a Judicial Academy seminar focusing on custody proceedings with an international element, as well as the practical issues related to the application of foreign law.
+Our partner, Marta Zavadilová, recently spoke at a Judicial Academy seminar focusing on guardianship proceedings with an international element, as well as the practical issues related to the application of foreign law.

 Marta Zavadilová spoke at Family Business Week in Čeladná

-As part of Family Business Week, our partner Marta Zavadilová participated in the panel discussion “The Second Generation at the Helm”, which focused on the generational transition of family businesses.
+As part of Family Business Week, our partner Marta Zavadilová took part in the panel discussion “The Second generation at the helm”, which focused on the generational transition of family businesses.

 Radka Čihulková and Tereza Heinrichová for EPRAVO.CZ: How the Lugovoy Law changes the rules of international arbitration